 7 Fun Scenic Drives in Florida

-The Overseas Highway is one of the world’s great scenic drives and the only road to Key West.
+The Overseas Highway is one of the world’s great scenic drives and the only road from mainland Florida to Key West.
 The 113 mile (182 km) drive between Key Largo and Key West crosses 42 bridges, including Seven Mile Bridge—any guesses how long that bridge is.

 Although the entire Overseas Highway drive would take 2.5 hours without stops, allow ample time to explore the quirky shops and restaurants, natural areas, beaches, and other attractions in the Florida Keys.
 To assure your Florida Keys road trip will be spectacular, it is tradition to make a pit stop at Alabama Jacks and/or Mrs. Macs Kitchen in Key Largo.

 Even after getting my Key Lime Shake from Mrs Macs, I do not feel like I have reached the Conch Republic until I see the decorated manatee mailbox.
 Send me a photo of it from your next trip.

 For more Florida Keys and Key West information, please see:McCool Travel Tip: I prefer to drive on Card Sound Road in one direction.

 On Google Maps, I requested driving directions between Manatee Bay, FL and Key West, FL.
 Enter Alabama Jacks instead of Manatee Bay, when going to Card Sound Road.

 Lake Wales Ridge

 Beginning just south of Babson Park turn left (east) onto Murray Road and witness magnificent views of rolling hills.
 Between Lake Lenore and Lake Moody, I drove for several miles on red clay dirt roads among hundreds of acres of citrus tree groves.